Last Updated on August 19, 2022

 8. A Romantic Place to Visit in Germany: Heidelberg Castle, Heidelberg

 Still one of Germany’s most famous landmarks and considered the symbol of German Romanticism, Heidelberg Castle has been attracting visitors since the 19th century.
-This popular place in Germany was originally built as a fortress, complete with towers, casemates and moats, around 1300.
+This popular place in Germany is the remains of a fortress, complete with towers, casemates and moats.
 Today, although mostly in ruins with some areas covered with ivy, it’s still a captivating place to visit.
 The castle dominates the city’s skyline when viewed from below, the view from its terrace down over the Old Town is even better.
 A popular spot in the castle is its wine cellar.
 There you’ll find the largest wine barrel in the world, holding 55,345 gallons of wine.

 9. Lake Constance, Baden-Württemberg